-Campylobacter in Poultry: Physiology, genetics, and detection methodsSubmit Manuscript no this topic Topic Articles: 1
+Campylobacter in Poultry: Physiology, genetics, and detection methodsSubmit Manuscript on this topic

 Campylobacter from poultry production continues to be a prominent source of foodborne disease on a global scale.
 Despite this prominence and interest in controlling it in poultry, Campylobacter species such as Campylobacter jejuni and Campylobacter coli as well as other species belonging to the genus are still not well understood both in terms of biology, physiology, ecology or their dissemination in food production systems.
 This lack of understanding impacts not only the ability to control it but also understanding the epidemiology of how they contaminate poultry products such as poultry meat.
 Campylobacter exhibits several properties such as a viable nonculturable physiological state that can make it more difficult to not only detect but understand the role this phase may play in its survival in the environments associated with poultry production and poultry processing systems.
 Several culture-based enrichment and selective plating approaches are currently in use for the isolation and enumeration of Campylobacter from poultry matrices.
 However, these approaches can be labor intensive and are not always completely accurate thus complicating estimations in poultry production, particularly from the gut contents of live birds.
 As molecular advances have been made, polymerase chain reaction (PCR) assays have become readily available to achieve more rapid detection and in some cases improved sensitivity.
 In addition, whole genome sequencing has enabled more specific genetic typing of individual strains within species to greatly aid tracking of isolates during outbreaks and identify points of origin for the respective outbreaks associated with poultry.
 Finally, whole genome sequencing along with transcriptomics and proteomics have greatly enhanced understanding of fundamental genetic regulatory responses of Campylobacter during growth and colonization of poultry.